0xpeace/git-demo/readme.txt

-git has a mutableindex called stage. wrong input another wrong input creating a new branch called dev
+git has a mutableindex called stage. wrong input another wrong input creating a new branch called feature1